dekirusolutions/azure-pipeline-pr-review/overview.md

-# GPT Pull Request review Task for Azure Pipelines
+# Use an LLM to review Pull Requests for Azure DevOps

-The GPT Pull Request Review Task for Azure Pipelines is designed to use the GPT model from OpenAI to review Pull Requests and provide feedback as comments in the Pull Request.
+A task for Azure DevOps build pipelines to add GPT / OpenAI-compatible endpoint as PR reviewer

 This is a fork of https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review.
-I'm doing some changes to make the extension more flexible, but there's more work to be done.
+We're doing some changes to make the extension more flexible, but there's more work to be done.
+The primary reason for the fork is that we wish to use it with our self-hosted ollama server, which the original extension does not support.

 ## Setup